arober19/TorontoBikeshareAnalysis/README.md

 * Determining the number of bikes being docked at a station at any given time, this would help with the distribution of bikes to different locations and knowing how many will be needed, this can be accomplished by utilizing more of the data from BikeShare API endpoint
 * Time Series Analysis on Usages
-* predicting usage rates for new bike station locations
+* Predicting usage rates for new bike station locations